 - If there is no heartbeat, begin CPR

 Common misunderstandings about overdose

-- Fatal overdose is the only problem – many people survive overdoses with help from friends or paramedics.
+- Fatal overdose is not the only problem – many people survive overdoses with help from friends or paramedics.
 They can still have health problems from the overdose, including long term problems like memory loss and brain injury from lack of oxygen.

 - Naloxone (Narcan) is worse than doing nothing – naloxone is an extremely safe medication.
 It can be given to a person in small amounts so that the person wakes slowly and safely, without going into withdrawal.
 This is the best way to give a person naloxone, as you can give them oxygen with rescue breaths while they are waking up.